Peter H. Vrooman

-Peter Hendrick Vrooman (born March 1, 1966) is an American diplomat who has served as the United States ambassador to Mozambique since 2022.
+Peter Hendrick Vrooman (born March 1, 1966) is an American diplomat who had served as the United States ambassador to Mozambique.
 He previously served as the United States ambassador to Rwanda from 2018 to 2022.

 Education

 Vrooman received a Bachelor of Arts degree in Social Studies from Harvard College.
 He received his Master of Science degree from the Dwight D. Eisenhower School for National Security and Resource Strategy.

 Career

 Vrooman is a career member of the Senior Foreign Service, with the rank of minister-counselor serving since 1991.
 He previously served as the U.S. ambassador to Rwanda.
 Vrooman also served as the Chargé d’Affaires and deputy chief of mission of the U.S. embassy in Addis Ababa, Ethiopia.
 Other assignments include the spokesperson for the U.S. embassy in New Delhi; director for Iraq on the staff of the White House National Security Council in Washington, D.C.; and deputy political counselor in Tel Aviv and at the U.S. Mission to the United Nations.
 U.S. embassy assignments include Baghdad, Beirut, and Djibouti, as well as the U.S. Liaison Office in Mogadishu, Somalia.
 Vrooman was a watch officer in the Department of State Operations Center and the desk officer for Algeria in the Bureau of Near Eastern Affairs.
 Prior to joining the Foreign Service, he worked as the special assistant to the President of the American University in Cairo.